 States scoring 7-8 points represent the gold standard, offering universal free breakfast for all students regardless of income.
 The highest-rated states (8 points) like California, Maine, New Mexico, and the District of Columbia go a step further by mandating Breakfast After The Bell (BATB), ensuring meals are served during school hours rather than before the day begins when many students haven't yet arrived.

 California, Maine, New Mexico, and the District of Columbia (8 points each) are the highest-scoring states.
-These states all provide universal free breakfast and mandate BATB programs.
+Each provides universal free breakfast and mandate BATB programs.
 Vermont, Minnesota, Colorado, Oregon, and the recently added Arkansas (7 points each) offer universal free breakfast without BATB requirements.

 Arkansas represents the latest evolution in this landscape.
 On February 20, 2025, Governor Sarah Huckabee Sanders signed SB59 into law with overwhelming bipartisan support, establishing universal free breakfast statewide.
 While data on the new program's impact isn't yet available, Arkansas already shows relatively strong participation despite previously having minimal requirements.